 - Integration and collaboration with the local communities.

 - Contributing to the local economy through employment & purchasing products.

 - Providing schoolteachers for the local school.

-- Development of a local Permaculture network to share resources and knowledge.
+- A local Permaculture network to share resources and knowledge.

-- Micro enterprise created for local group of women based on ecoyarn products made from upcycled plastic waste.
+- Micro-enterprise created for a local group of women based on eco-yarn products made from upcycled plastic waste.

-- Increasing the capacity of our staff and volunteers to enact a positive change in the world.
+- Increasing the capacity of our staff, volunteers and guests to enact a positive change in the world.

 Design & Planning

-- Exotic tree crops planted – breadfruit, jackfruit, mangoes, avocados, etc.
+- Hundreds of exotic trees have been planted – breadfruit, jackfruit, mangoes, avocados, etc.

-- Revitalisation of derelict onsite agroforestry systems (chacras).
+- Onsite demonstration of agroforestry systems (chacras integrales).